Cg-boy/Snail-YouTube-Downloader/README.md

 # Snail-YouTube-Downloader
-A simple YouTube downloader made using Pytube.
+A simple python YouTube downloader made using Pytube.
 The current features of Snail-Youtube-Downloader are:

 * Download YouTube videos in different resolutions.